-Members of ICROA are able to demonstrate the quality, integrity and credibility that is essential for successful carbon offset programmes.
+ICROA affiliates are able to demonstrate the quality, integrity and credibility that is essential for successful carbon offset programmes.

 The ICROA Code of Best Practice is established as the benchmark of quality for carbon management and offset service providers.
-Members are audited annually to ensure their activities adhere to the Code.
+Affiliates are audited annually to ensure their activities adhere to the Code.

-View the ICROA Audit Status page for our members.
+View the ICROA Audit Status page for our affiliates.

 The voluntary carbon market has become an established and important component of climate change mitigation.
 With clear rules and standards to ensure quality, companies that are committed to leading action on climate change use carbon offset programmes as part of a broader carbon management strategy to guarantee immediate, effective emissions reductions while delivering value to their business.

 These standards are widely recognised by experts and policy makers as the most rigorous.
 They include criteria to ensure carbon credits (also known as Verified Emission Reductions – VERs) sold meet criteria to ensure they are Real, Measurable, Unique, Independently verified, Permanent and Additional.
-These standards all have external registries which allow the carbon credits to be tracked using their serial numbers for origination to retirement.
+These standards all have independent registries that allow the carbon credits to be tracked using their serial numbers for origination to retirement.